Music Reviews: Beach Boys’ ‘Feel Flows,’ plus Colin Hay, Gram Parsons, and Ellen Foley

 This certainly isn’t the first Parsons-related record you should buy—it’s not even among the first half dozen—but if you already own all the others, you’re probably the sort of person who’d want this, too.
 The sound quality and some of the performances may be subpar, but serious fans will nevertheless be intrigued by these early tracks.

 Ellen Foley, Fighting Words.
 More than 40 years after she traded verses with Meat Loaf on Bat Out of Hell’s cleverly scripted “Paradise by the Dashboard Light,” Ellen Foley shows on her fifth solo album that she can still come out fighting, at least when her material is up to the task.
-Though several of the tracks sound perfunctory and dated on this rock set—which her longtime collaborator, Paul Figlio, mostly composed—the CD contains enough winners to make me want to keep an eye out for whatever Foley does next.
+Though several of the tracks sound perfunctory and dated on this rock set—which her longtime collaborator, Paul Figlino, mostly composed—the CD contains enough winners to make me want to keep an eye out for whatever Foley does next.

-“I Found a Love,” for example, offers a strong take on the Wilson Pickett classic, while “This Won’t Last Forever,” which she co-wrote with Figlio, seems redolent of the Ronettes.
+“I Found a Love,” for example, offers a strong take on the Wilson Pickett classic, while “This Won’t Last Forever,” which she co-wrote with Figlino, seems redolent of the Ronettes.
 “I’m Just Happy to Be Here,” a duet with Karla DeVito, captures the anthemic, Phil Spector-influenced Todd Rundgren production of Meat Loaf’s albums, on which DeVito also sang; and “I Call My Pain by Your Name” is a surprising and rather successful flirtation with country.
 Foley does a good job, too, with Jim Steinman’s “Heaven Can Wait,” a number that first appeared on Bat Out of Hell.